Shopify/shadowenv.el/README.md

 ## Commands
 `shadowenv-mode` Toggle shadowenv mode in a buffer. `shadowenv-reload` Reload shadowenv environment.

-## Hooks
-To setup shadowenv for each file that gets opened, `shadowenv-mode` can be hooked to `find-file-hook`.
-For eshell `shadowenv-mode` can be hooked to `eshell-mode-hook` to set itself up on eshell opening and `shadowenv-reload` can be hooked to `eshell-directory-change` to set up shadowenv for each directory.

 ## use-package
 Here is an example `use-package` configuration:
 ```elisp